turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - RetargetAnimation(Entity dst, src, bool bake_data) : Entity entity	-- Retargets an animation from a Humanoid to an other Humanoid such that the new animation will play back on the destination humanoid. dst : destination humanoid that the animation will be fit onto src : the animation to copy, it should already target humanoid bones. bake_data : if true, the retargeted data will be baked into a new animation data.
 If false, it will reuse the source animation data without creating a new one and retargeting will be applied at runtime on every Update.
 Returns entity ID of the new animation or INVALID_ENTITY if retargeting was not successful

-- VoxelizeObject(int objectIndex, VoxelGrid voxelgrid, bool subtract = false, opt int lod = 0) -- voxelizes a single object into the voxel grid.
+- VoxelizeObject(int objectIndex, VoxelGrid voxelgrid, opt bool subtract = false, opt int lod = 0) -- voxelizes a single object into the voxel grid.
+Subtract parameter controls whether the voxels are added (true) or removed (false).
+Lod argument selects object's level of detail
+- VoxelizeScene(VoxelGrid voxelgrid, opt bool subtract = false, opt uint filterMask = ~0u, opt uint layerMask = ~0u, opt uint lod = 0) -- voxelizes all entities in the scene which intersect the voxel grid volume and match the filterMask and layerMask.
 Subtract parameter controls whether the voxels are added (true) or removed (false).
 Lod argument selects object's level of detail

 #### NameComponent
 Holds a string that can more easily identify an entity to humans than an entity ID.